iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

 # Editor TODO List

 WIP initial list
-* hook up toasts for at least errors (when things fail to delete or rename, etc.)
 * finish font panel
     * ability to create needed still
 * save sizing and restore when opened